course-dprep/IMDB-Binge-Factor/README.md

 ### Software

-For the analysis, downloading, cleaning and regression analysis was done using R and Rstudio.
-To automate the workflow a makefile is created.Git bash is used additionally to run the analysis from the terminal.
+For the  downloading, cleaning and regression analysis, R and Rstudio was used.
+To automate the workflow a makefile is created.The makefiles can be run from the terminal.

 #### For R make sure the following packages are installed